Charles Kennedy: Personal life

 In July 2002, Kennedy married Sarah Gurling, the sister of his friend James Gurling.
-They had a son, Donald, who was born in 2005.
+They had a son, who was born in 2005.
 On 9 August 2010, it was announced that Kennedy and his wife were to separate, and their divorce was granted on 9 December 2010.

+Late in life Kennedy began a relationship with Carole Macdonald, a close friend from University and the widow of his long-time friend Murdo Macdonald.
+Murdo had been godfather to Charles' son Donald, with the two being good friends since their days together on the Glasgow University Union Board in the late 1970s.
+Macdonald had at times accompanied Kennedy on campaign offering support and acting as an informal adviser.
+His death from cancer in 2007 hit Kennedy hard, leading to a serious deterioration in his long-term struggle with alcohol from which he never truly recovered.
+Carole discovered Kennedy's body the night he died.

 Kennedy's father Ian, to whom he was close, died in April 2015, just two months before his son's death.
 He had been a brewery worker but a lifelong teetotaller.
-Kennedy had chosen a recording of his father's fiddle playing when he appeared on Desert Island Discs.
+Kennedy had chosen a recording of his father's fiddle playing when he appeared on Desert Island Discs in 2003.